davidgsd/AllScan/README.md

 If you have any questions email david at allscan.info.
 Also see [AllScan.info](https://AllScan.info), and the [AllScan FB Group](https://www.facebook.com/groups/allscan).

 # Donations
-I have received many Thank You's and offers for a cup of coffee and other donations, which are much appreciated.
-I would also encourage contributions to AllStarLink.org, who have put in many years of work maintaining the free & open-source ASL ecosystem.
-See [this link](https://donorbox.org/allstarlink-donations?amount=24&default_interval=a&utm_campaign=donate_4&utm_source=allscan) to donate to Allstarlink Inc. To contribute to AllScan feel free to send any amount by paypal or venmo to chc_media at yahoo.com.
-Even $5 does help cover web server expenses and enable me to spend more time on further development.
+To contribute to AllScan feel free to send any amount by paypal or venmo to chc_media at yahoo.com.
+Even $5 does help cover expenses and enable me to spend more time on further development and new features.
 Thank you for your support, and with helping spread the word about AllScan and ASL.

 # Road Map
 As of version 0.65, AllScan implements the main features I originally planned, and works very well for the use case of personal nodes that have one or two primary users and/or a small number of occasional other users.
 A future version of AllScan will add enhanced support for a larger number of simultaneous web-client users (which will require ASL stats caching so that numerous web-clients would not each be making separate ASL stats requests which would significantly slow down the stats scanning functions).
 However this is not a common use case and I have not had any requests to support this so it's not a current priority.
 AllScan will also at some point more fully support nodes with more than one node number eg. allowing the local node to be selected from a select box control, however this has also not yet been requested.
 Other changes planned: